Tsukiyonocm/Math_program/README.md

 8. Create a custom entry for the difficulty option screen.
 This is because sometimes the students would be learning particular numbers.
 For instance, only learning the addition problems of numbers + 4, or the 5 times tables for instance.

 #### Next Project to work on:
-1. Quit Button - Right now the only way to close the program is to just hit the "x" on the top right corner.
-I would like there to be a button you can click on there to do the same functionality.
-The Quit button will display on the choice screens where you choose math type and difficulty.
-When in the middle of a math problem, I am thinking it could be displayed near the bottom of the page?
-Or perhaps underneath the submit and give up buttons.

-2. Give Up - In the middle of doing a math problem, there is no way in order to give up if you cant figure it out.
-So clicking this button would display a message saying you gave up and this is the correct answer.
+1. Start working on subtraction.
+There will need to be a check for making sure the first number is always higher than the second number.

-3. Research OOP a bit as that might help control the functions for the math generation parts of the program.
+2. Research OOP a bit as that might help control the functions for the math generation parts of the program.